nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 nautobot-server startplugin myplugin ~/myplugin/myplugin
 ```

-Additional options can be found in the Django [documentation](https://docs.djangoproject.com/en/dev/ref/django-admin/#startapp).
+Additional options such as `--name` or `--extension` can be found in the Django [documentation](https://docs.djangoproject.com/en/dev/ref/django-admin/#startapp).

 ### `trace_paths`